binzam/vs-colorcode/README.md

 ## Getting Started

 ### 1. Installation
-- Install from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/) (search for `Color Code Store`).
+- Install from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/) (search for `Color Store`).
 - Or, download the `.vsix` file and install via `Extensions: Install from VSIX...` in VS Code.

 ### 2. Usage
-- Open the sidebar and click on the Color Code Store icon.
+- Open the sidebar and click on the Color Store icon.
 - **Add a Color**: Enter a color code and click "Add Color".
 - **Create a Project**: Click "+ New Project" to organize colors by project.
 - **Copy/Preview/Remove**: Use the action buttons next to each color.